- Can anyone access Historical & Special Collections?

 Yes, materials in Historical & Special Collections are open to all researchers regardless of academic affiliation.
 For access to the Law School Library general collection, please consult the library’s Access Privileges Department.

 - How do I set up a reading room appointment?

-Please fill out our appointment request form.
-Once we have received your appointment request, someone will be back in touch with you to confirm both the scheduling and that your requested material is available.
+Fill out our appointment request form!
+Once we have received your appointment request, someone will contact you to confirm both the scheduling and that your requested material is available.

 - Do I need to request items in advance of my visit?

 Yes, researchers must request material in advance of their visit as the reading room is open only by appointment.
 Appointments for modern manuscripts and visual materials require two business days advance notice; all other materials may be requested one business day in advance.

 - Are laptops and scanners permitted in the Reading Room?